MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/start-upgrade-process.md

 ### How do I know whether any apps or flows use this database?

-There are two ways to know if any apps or flows depend on a database.

-1. When you complete Step 1 you can view a list.
+When you complete Step 1 you can view a list.
 More information see [View Apps and flows using the database](#view-apps-and-flows-using-the-database)

+If you want to know before you start Step 1 you need to use a different procedure.

+#### For Apps

+Use the procedure described in [Download a list of apps created in your environments](/power-platform/admin/admin-view-apps).
+The list you will download includes a **Connection References** column.
+An app that depends on the previous version of CDS will have this value included: `Common Data Service`.

+#### For Flows

-1. You can [contact support](https://powerapps.microsoft.com/support/) and provide the URL you use to view the environment.
-They can run a report on your behalf to return any apps and flows using the previous version CDS database for the environment.
+You can [contact support](https://powerapps.microsoft.com/support/) and provide the URL you use to view the environment.
+They can run a report on your behalf to return any flows using the previous version CDS database for the environment.

 ### How long will this take?